Philosophy of love: Classical roots

 Agape in Greek simply means love.
-The presence of agape love is when there is goodwill, benevolence, and willful delight in the object of love This type of love does not relate to that of romantic nor sexual.
+The presence of agape love is when there is goodwill, benevolence, and willful delight in the object of love.
+This type of love does not relate to that of romantic nor sexual love.
 Nor does it refer to Philia type of love where it is a close friendship or brotherly love.
 What sets this love apart is how it involves the natural actions of spirituality, such as through religiously-guided generosity and compassion to all.

 Petrarchism

 Among his love-sick targets, Catullus, along with others like Héloïse, would find himself summoned in the 12C to a Love's Assize.
-From the ranks of such figures, and perhaps also under Islamic influences, would emerge the concept of courtly love; and from that Petrarchism would form the rhetorical/philosophical foundations of romantic love for the early modern world.
+From the ranks of such figures would emerge the concept of courtly love, and from that Petrarchism would form the rhetorical/philosophical foundations of romantic love for the early modern world.

 French skepticism

-Alongside the passion for merging that marked Romantic love, a more sceptical French tradition can be traced from Stendhal onwards.
-Stendhal's theory of crystallization implied an imaginative readiness for love, which only needed a single trigger for the object to be imbued with every fantasised perfection.
+A more skeptical French tradition can be traced from Stendhal onwards.
+Stendhal's theory of crystallization implied an imaginative readiness for love, which only needed a single trigger for the object to be imbued with every fantasized perfection.
 Proust went further, singling out absence, inaccessibility or jealousy as the necessary precipitants of love.
 Lacan would almost parody the tradition with his saying that "love is giving something you haven't got to someone who doesn't exist".
 A post-Lacanian like Luce Irigaray would then struggle to find room for love in a world that will "reduce the other to the same...emphasizing eroticism to the detriment of love, under the cover of sexual liberation".